 These seven mechanisms reinforce each other without coordination.
 The attention economy fragments the collective action that might challenge the debt architecture.
 Debt forces participation in credential systems.
 Credentialism channels people into jobs where the productivity-pay gap ensures they cannot accumulate the capital to exit.
 The food system degrades the health that might fuel resistance.
 Healthcare captures the resulting demand.
 Regulatory capture prevents structural reform at every node.

 Seven gears.
 No operator.
 Each turning the others.
+The anticivilization runs itself.

 We document this not to provoke despair.
 Despair is, frankly, one of the mechanisms — demoralized populations do not build alternatives.
 We document it because you cannot build a regenerative system as a response to a system you have not accurately diagnosed.
 And the most common misdiagnosis is the conspiracy frame.
 If the problem is bad people, the solution is replacing them.
 If the problem is bad structure, the solution is building different structure.
+That is what you are here for.

 Every personnel change for fifty years has left these seven mechanisms intact.
 The next one will too.
 What these mechanisms will not survive is an alternative where the locally rational choice for each participant is also the globally beneficial one.
 Where cooperation pays better than extraction.
 Where the structural incentives point toward positive-sum outcomes.